The self-tape checklist: from sides to send

 Look up the project.
 What's the tone?
 Is it a gritty drama or a network procedural?
 This takes five minutes and it'll save you from making choices that feel completely wrong for the world of the show.

 Make your choices.
 What does your character want?
 What's in the way?
 Where does the scene turn?
 If you can't answer these three questions, you haven't done enough work yet.
+Scene breakdown is the fifteen-minute version of this step if you need a longer walkthrough.

 Get off-book, or close to it.
 You don't need to be perfectly memorized for a self-tape.
 Casting understands you may have gotten the sides that morning.
 But you need to be free enough from the page that you can actually act.
 If your eyes are locked on your sides taped below the lens, that's all anyone will see.